Correlation function for the $T_{bb}$ state: Determination of the binding, scattering lengths, effective ranges and molecular probabilities: Results

 In Figs. \ref{fig:fig1} and \ref{fig:fig2} we plot the results of the correlation functions of $B^0B^{*+}$ and $B^+B^{*0}$ for different values of the range parameter $R$ of the source.
 We can see that the size of the correlation functions changes appreciably with $R$.
 On the other hand, given the proximity of the two thresholds, the correlation functions are remarkably similar.

-We carry a first fit to the synthetic data for $R=1$~fm and we obtain the set of parameters:
+In order to discern which could be the goodness and reliability of the information one can extract from the correlation functions depending on the primary colliding elements ($p-p$, $A-A$), we perform two different studies.
+First we proceed with the analysis of synthetic data generated employing a source size $R^{\rm input}= 1 {\rm fm }$, which would correspond to mimic a $p-p$ collision, then we iterate the process taking into account a second set of synthetic data generated from a source with $R^{\rm input}= 5 {\rm fm }$ ($A-A$ collision).
+We obtain these two sets of parameters:

-With these parameters we obtain the $T_{B^0B^{*+},B^0B^{*+}}$ amplitude and its modulus squared is plotted in Figs. \ref{fig:fig3}.
-We get a very narrow peak corresponding to a bound state (the tiny width of the $B^*$ is neglected in the calculations).
-The binding energy obtained is $20.62$~MeV, in remarkably good agreement with the resulting $21$~MeV found in \cite{Dai:2022ulk}.
+With these parameters we obtain both $T_{B^0B^{*+},B^0B^{*+}}$ amplitudes and their modulus squared are plotted in Fig. \ref{fig:fig3}.
+We get two very narrow peaks corresponding to bound states (the tiny width of the $B^*$ is neglected in the calculations).
+The binding energies obtained from the best fits are $20.62$~MeV ($R^{\rm input}= 1 {\rm fm }$) and $18.48$~MeV ($R^{\rm input}= 5 {\rm fm }$), in remarkably good agreement with the resulting $21$~MeV found in \cite{Dai:2022ulk}.
 This already shows the value of the analysis done, which allows from the structureless correlation functions of Figs. \ref{fig:fig1} and \ref{fig:fig2} to deduce that there is a bound state of the $B^0B^{*+}$ (and $B^+B^{*0}$) system.